thremulation-station/thremulation-docs/docs/quickstart/functions-check.md

 #### Toolset Section

-If you'd like to dig deeper into all the tools that have been made available in Thremulation Station, head over to the [Toolset](../toolset/index.md) section in the top navigation bar.
+If you'd like to dig deeper into all the tools that have been made available in Thremulation Station, head over to the [Tool Usage](../tool-usage/index.md) section in the top navigation bar.
 There you will find details and user walkthroughs on some of the most important tools in the belt.

 <!-- #### Hunting Handbook